 Limited to browsers

 Being based on a technology called WebDriver should give you a hint that Selenium isn't going to do much for you if your application does not run in a web browser.
-The tool is specifically designed to control web browsers and only web browsers.
-Even if your company is developing a web-based application, unless you don't develop for any other platform, Selenium will only fracture your automation workflow.
+The tool is specifically designed to control web browsers and only web applications.
+Even if your company is developing a web application, unless you don't develop for any other platform, Selenium will only fracture your automation workflow.